 The Galerie St. Etienne developed a commitment to the work of self-taught American and European artists after “discovering” Grandma Moses, who had her first one-person show here in 1940.
 The gallery has represented Moses ever since.
 We have also worked with the estates of Ilija Bosilj (Basicevic), Henry Darger, Morris Hirshfield and John Kane, as well as the artists of Gugging, Austria.
-While our focus is on self-taught artists of the prewar period, Jane Kallir has written extensively about contemporary “Outsider” art and Art Brut.
+While our focus is on self-taught artists of the early 20th century, Jane Kallir has written extensively about contemporary “Outsider” art and Art Brut.

 In 2017, Hildegard Bachert and Jane Kallir established the Kallir Research Institute (KRI) to continue the scholarly tradition established by Otto Kallir.
 In 2021, the Galerie St. Etienne closed it exhibition space and became an art advisory.
 The gallery’s library, archives and educational activities were taken over by the KRI.